 EDM (Electrical Discharge Machining) wire cutting, often referred to as wire EDM, is a high-precision machining process used to cut, shape, and fabricate motor lamination or parts and components from electrically electrical steel.

 This process relies on a controlled electrical discharge, or spark, to erode the workpiece material, resulting in intricate and precise cuts.
-EDM wire cutting creates delicate and complex shapes with extreme accuracy.
+Wire EDM allows for the production of stator laminations with high precision, which ensures better fitting and superior performance of the final product.

 Unlike traditional machining methods, EDM wire cutting eliminates direct contact between the tool and the workpiece, minimizing the risk of tool wear and heat-induced deformities.